scalabli/quo/docs/dialogs.rst

 In reality, the shortcut commands presented above build a full-screen frame by using a list of components.
 The two tables below allow you to get the classnames available for each shortcut, therefore you will be able to provide a custom style for every element that is displayed, using the method provided above.

-.. note:: All the shortcuts use the ``Dialog`` component, therefore it isn't specified explicitly below.
+.. note:: All the dialogs use the ``Dialog`` component, therefore it isn't specified explicitly below.

 +--------------------------------+-------------------------+
 | Shortcut                       | Components used         |